-Note, for the sake of simplicity we have assumed that the scattering rate, $R$, is constant, i.e.\ does not change in the case of multiple scatterings.
-In practice, when computing the interaction probability of two numerical particles we approximate $P_\mathrm{onescatter} \approx P_\mathrm{scatter}$.
+We note, for the sake of simplicity, that we have assumed that the scattering rate, $R$, is constant; namely, it does not change in the case of multiple scatterings.
+In practice, when computing the interaction probability of two numerical particles, we approximate $P_\mathrm{onescatter} \approx P_\mathrm{scatter}$.
 This implies an error of $\approx P^2_\mathrm{scatter}$.
-In consequence, we should choose $\Delta t$ small enough to fulfil $P^2_\mathrm{scatter} \approx 0$.
+In consequence, we should choose a $\Delta t$ value small enough to fulfill $P^2_\mathrm{scatter} \approx 0$.
 For the interaction probability of the numerical particles $i$ and $j$ this implies $P^2_{ij} \approx 0$ \citep[see also Appendix~B by][]{Fischer_2021a}.
 This should usually be ensured by the SIDM time step criteria used in state-of-the-art codes.
-But independent of $P^2_{ij} \approx 0$ being fulfilled, the total scattering rate in SIDM simulations is correct (assuming $R$ is constant).
-The impact of an non-negligible value for $P_\mathrm{multi scatter}$ has not yet been carefully investigated but would allow to understand better how large to choose the SIDM time step.

-Another question in this context is how to estimate the time step such that the scattering probability is sufficiently small.
-We will not discuss this here, but refer the interested reader to the explanations given by \cite{Fischer_2023d}.
+However, independently of $P^2_{ij} \approx 0$ being fulfilled, the total scattering rate in SIDM simulations is correct (assuming $R$ is constant and $P_{ij} \leq 1$).
+The impact of an non-negligible value for $P_\mathrm{multi scatter}$ has not yet been carefully investigated, but this would allow us to better understand how large the choice of the SIDM time step should be.
+Another relevant question in this context is how to estimate the time step such that the scattering probability is sufficiently small.
+We do not discuss this here, but instead refer to the explanations given by \cite{Fischer_2024a}.

 \item An aspect that has been largely ignored by the SIDM community is the conservation of angular momentum.
 State-of-the-art codes do not explicitly conserve angular momentum.
 For the modelling of the self-interactions, it is only implicitly conserved in the convergence limit of $h \rightarrow 0$.
 How large the angular momentum error arising from the DM self-interactions is has not yet been studied.
 It is also unclear how much this may affect simulations of the collapse phase.
 Furthermore, the $N$-body codes used for SIDM simulations even do not conserve angular momentum explicitly when the self-interactions are turned off.
 In principle, a non-negligible error could arise from modelling the gravitational interactions alone.
-Further investigation is needed to understand whether this is a problem for simulations of the collapse phase of SIDM haloes. \end{enumerate}
+Further investigation is needed to understand whether this is a problem for simulations of the collapse phase of SIDM halos. \end{enumerate}